ibh-daai/ai-monitoring-dashboard/config/README.md

 ```
 ### Tests

 Enables specific tests for regression and classification.
 To add tests, include the name of the test in its corresponding category, as seen below and in the example to follow.
-For more information on any test, please check [Evidently AI](https://docs.evidentlyai.com/reference/all-tests).
-The tests to choose from are:
+For more information on any test, please check [Evidently AI](https://docs.evidentlyai.com/reference/all-tests). ***Note:*** *When doing a column specific test, use the exact name of the column in your Dataframe, NOT the generic config name* The tests to choose from are:
 #### Data Quality Tests
 -   **num_rows**: Checks the number of rows in the dataset against the reference data.
 -   **num_cols**: Checks the number of columns in the dataset against the reference data.